-In Spring 2017, GMCMI will be hosting a Vintage Motorhomes Celebration!
+In Spring 2017, GMCMI hosted a Vintage Motorhomes Celebration

-The Heart of Oklahoma Expo Center has been selected to
+at the Heart of Oklahoma Expo Center where technical seminars,

-involving these diverse and yet similar vehicles and their owners.
+meetings and fellowship involving these diverse and yet similar vehicles was held.

 >> America | Division of National Mobile Health Care – Rochester, Minnesota